dd9jn/rfc4880bis/librepgp.md

     aligned with other algorithms
   - Descriped the ML-KEM encryption process.
 Compatible to draft-wussler-openpgp-pqc-03.txt but with a changed fixed-info.

+  Changes since draft-koch-librepgp-01:

+  - Switched to the final algorithm ID for Kyber.
+  - Drop the remains of support for V6 signatures.  (see commit b1193e2216)
+  - Add a note on user and attribute ID requirements.

 # Acknowledgments